linode/docs/docs/development/java/how-to-deploy-spring-boot-applications.md

 }
 {{< /file >}}

-2. Test the configuration to make sure there are no errors.
+2. Test the configuration to make sure there are no errors:

         sudo nginx -t

-3. If there are no errors, restart NGINX so the changes take effect.
+3. If there are no errors, restart NGINX so the changes take effect:

         sudo systemctl restart nginx

-4. The application is accessible through the browser.
+4. The application is now accessible through the browser.
 Navigate to the public IP address of the Linode and the "Hello world" message should appear.